AndiNowe/quote-o-meter/README.md

 ## Installation

-- Install npm for the back end and front end:
+- Install Node.js for the back end and front end:

 ```bash
 npm install